Skip to content

 Choosing a Major

 Applicants interested in architecture, writing, critical and visual studies, history of art and design or construction management must choose those majors at the time of application as they have different first years.
-Students who are uncertain about which major to choose in the Schools of Art and Design may choose undecided and then select their major in the spring of their freshman year.
+Students who are uncertain about which major to choose in the Schools of Art and Design may choose undecided and then select their major in the spring of their first year.

 Certain majors like interior design and industrial design may be limited by space and must control the numbers entering to assure enough space and equipment for all students.
 Most departments welcome students who wish to enter their departments, however we are unable to guarantee space.
 Note that undecided students are not permitted to enter programs in the Digital Arts department, including 2D animation, 3D animation and motion arts, and game design.

 We encourage all students to read about our majors before they submit the application so they can make an informed choice.
 Students who wish to talk with an admissions counselor about the various majors are encouraged to call or come in with their work to discuss.
-Appointments may be scheduled by online.
+Appointments may be scheduled online.

 Pratt doesn’t require specific coursework for admission to our programs.
 Those without the following will not be penalized in any way, however this list of courses may offer relevant preparedness for your program of study: